Sperthal/library-management-system-python/README.md

-# library-app
+# library-management-system
-This is a simple library management app using python with text file for storing data.
+This is a simple library management system using python with text file for storing data.